-- Competitive bidding reduces cost to lowest common element.
+- Competitive bidding reduces the cost to the lowest common element.

 - Change orders are disruptive, not readily accommodated – Pricing to recoup initial low costs bid.

-- Quality of budget dependent on accumulation of bids.
+- The quality of the budget depends on the accumulation of bids.

 - Assumes quality construction will be the result of strict documents, regardless of contractor ability.

-- Schedule is often adversely affected for price.
+- The schedule is often adversely affected by price.

-- Proper risk allocation is reflected in allocation of appropriate cost to various parties.
+- Proper risk allocation is reflected in the allocation of appropriate costs to various parties.

-- Owner, architect, and contractor are on even level, working for mutual benefit.
+- Owner, architect, and contractor are on an even level, working for mutual benefit.

-- Owner can choose cost/quality trade-offs; more emphasis on value.
+- The owner can choose cost/quality trade-offs; more emphasis on value.

 - Changes are readily accommodated and priced accordingly.

-- Contractor involved in planning and implementation of project goals.
+- Contractor involved in the planning and implementation of project goals.

-- Early budget input from contractor’s conceptual estimates.
+- Early budget input from the contractor’s conceptual estimates.

 - Contractor/subcontractor selection based on successful performance and reputation.

-- Considers experience, quality, reliability, schedule performance, and creativity, along with price to calculate value.
+- Considers experience, quality, reliability, schedule performance, and creativity, along with the price to calculate the value.

 Design/Build Risks and Rewards

-- Architect/contractor design/build team established; focused on integrating owner into process.
+- Architect/contractor design/build team established; focused on integrating the owner into the process.

 - Contractor involved in planning and budgeting.
 Conceptual pricing assigned to design ideas allows owner informed decision making.

-- Early definition of scope allows design/builder to establish Guaranteed Maximum Price (GMP) for owner’s budget.
+- An early definition of the scope allows the design/builder to establish Guaranteed Maximum Price (GMP) for the owner’s budget.

-- Time savings due to overlap of design and construction activities.
+- Time savings due to the overlap of design and construction activities.